cynliuys/Lemonade/README.md

 #### How to solve the problem of view change

 'View change' stage ensures that the whole system can still work even though the primary is the node who is at fault.
 If one's timeout happens, the node can broadcast the signal 'view-change' to all the other nodes.
-If the v+1 node receive more than 2f+1 view-change signal (include itself), new-view happens, and the v+1 node broadcast to all the evaluation nodes that it becomes the new primary.
+If the v+1 node receive more than 2f+1 view-change signal (include itself), new-view happens, and the v+1 node broadcast to all the verification nodes that it becomes the new primary.

 ## Reference Pages